 The witness is not an inner critic, which is another part of the ego.
-It is a still, silence, observing state, an awareness.
+It is a still, silent, mindful, non-judgemental, observing state, an awareness.
 It has a great inner peace about it.

 You just allow yourself to be the witness.

 You can apply the technique in the rest of your life.
 Just notice what you’re doing, being aware of it, rather than let’s say caught up in a pattern that doesn’t serve you.
 This way you carry your calm state with you as you go about your life.
 When you find yourself caught up again in mental busyness, remember the witness, breathe and allow yourself to just notice.
 Witness it